 Participants in a successful grid brainstorming session should be patient and enable each individual to complete the row of thoughts before passing the paper.

-The majority of the session is quiet.
-It promotes a group of participants to create ideas concurrently.
+The session of brainstorming in writing is quiet.
+It encourages a group of participants to create ideas concurrently.

 - Define and present the brief to the group